What are the responsibilities and job description for the Grants Manager position at Harris County?

 - Maintain calendar to ensure timely submission of letters of inquiry, proposal deadlines, and reports.

-- Provide direction to manage multiple projects moving in a timely manner, meet deadlines and manage multiple proposals.
+- Provide direction to manage multiple projects moving promptly, meet deadlines and manage multiple proposals.

-- Act as the program manager and coordinates all grant submissions.
+- Act as the program manager and coordinate all grant submissions.

 - Ensure preparation and submission of grants reimbursement packages, Drawdown, Journal Entries, etc.